superjcd/fst2/README.rst

     transfomers-cli serve --task ner --model {your trainned modle path} --tokenizer {your trainned modle path}

 then the models should be served on the 8888 port of your localhost.
-Vist `Swagger UI Pagehttps://localhost:8888/docs` and test your modle (if you want change the host, feel free to add a ``--host`` flag).
+Vist `SwaggerUI Page <https://localhost:8888/docs>`__ and test your modle (if you want change the host, feel free to add a ``--host`` flag).
 Here is a demo , we can use our fresh trained model to predict the location in a sentence(chinese), which is often seen in task like intent recognition.

 .. image:: ./docs/_static/ner_input.png